 The online learner

 Online gaming is usually deemed a mind-numbing activity, but online spelling platforms are providing educational entertainment that keeps students on their toes.
 Spellodrome, for instance, provides a heart racing spelling mode called Live Spellodrome.
 This mode is a live race against other students from either your class or across the world to out spell each other.
-Frantic wordlists assigned from home or from your teacher at school will throw words at you at rapid speed to test quick thinking, recognition and understanding.
+Students can choose the Difficulty Level of their words, which are frantically thrown at rapid speed to test quick thinking, recognition and understanding.
 If you’re not the live competitor type, Spellodrome also has a range of fun Wordlist games.
 These games provide differentiated systems of practicing abilities.
 These games allow you to solve word mysteries with Mr. D. Tective one moment, then let you put spelling puzzles together the next.
 Online gaming like Live Spellodrome and Wordlist games create fun and new approaches to learning key spelling skills but using resources that are more modern and accessible to students of today.